wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.5 - Release Management/Demo 2.5.md

  ![](<media/cd_tiggers_tab.png>)

- > Triggers are what enable this build to be a Continuous Deployment build.
+ > Triggers is what enable this build to be a Continuous Deployment build.
 It's a CD build that makes the
  > Release pipeline possible in MRP.
  >
  > It this case, it will trigger when the *PartsUnlimitedMRPCI* build produces new artifacts